MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 1. Select your project folder with the new default page to display when you begin debugging in Visual Studio Code.

    The first time you open a folder, you must confirm that you trust the authors of files in this folder.
-You can also select the checkbox **Trust the authors of all files in the parent folder**.
+You can also select the checkbox **Trust the authors of all files in the parent folder**:

    ![Do you trust the authors in the files of this folder?](media/edge-devtools-for-vscode-trust.png)

    The first time you complete this process, you must also select **Microsoft Edge Tools** again.

-   The **Microsoft Edge Tools: Targets** panel now displays two buttons: **Launch Instance** and **Generate launch.json**.
+   The **Microsoft Edge Tools: Targets** panel now displays two buttons: **Launch Instance** and **Generate launch.json**:

    ![The 'Microsoft Edge Tools: Targets' panel displays 'Launch Instance' and 'Generate launch.json' buttons.](media/edge-devtools-for-vscode-targets-buttons.png)